JoshLiCoding/Personal-Website-Backend/README.md

 https://joshlibackend.ca/projects

 Express.js server hosted on AWS Elastic Beanstalk (Domain with Route 53 and Certificate Manager).
-That server fetches data from MongoDB Atlas with links that correspond to images stored on AWS S3.
+Server fetches data from MongoDB Atlas with links that correspond to images stored on AWS S3.

 ## Description
 Contains GET all HTTP response, displayed as JSON